walmic02/walmic02.github.io/_posts/2025-05-08-eigenvalue-problem.md

 ---
 layout: post
 title: The Eigenvalue Problem That Changed How I Saw Math
-description: Reconstructing and reflecting on the problem that made math feel alive to me.
+description: Reconstructing and reflecting on the problem that made math feel real.
 date: 2025-05-08 22:46 -0400
 #categories: [Blog, Misc]
 #Tags: [math, linear-algebra]